xtreemze/KullabergCitizenScience/README.md

 * Tumlare
 * TrailCondition

-Alternatively you can connect using MongoDB Compass.
+Alternatively you can connect using MongoDB Compass which you can download on the Mongo website.

 The nodeJS instance is powered by Stitch. https://www.npmjs.com/package/mongodb-stitch